 Admission into Marburn Academy

-Marburn Academy is an independent day school for students in Grades 1–12 with learning differences, such as dyslexia, dyscalculia, dysgraphia, ADHD, and executive function difficulties.
-Our program is designed for students who have average to superior intelligence, who simply process information differently than what is expected in a conventional classroom.
+Marburn Academy is an independent day school for students in Grades 1–12* with learning differences, such as dyslexia, dyscalculia, dysgraphia, ADHD, and executive function difficulties.
+Our program is designed for students who have average and above intelligence, who simply process information differently than what is expected in a conventional classroom.

 At Marburn, we understand the distinct academic, social, and emotional needs of our students and celebrate their individual learning styles.
 Our program focuses on meeting students where they are, understanding their strengths and challenges, and providing a safe, positive learning environment where they can experience success.
 Our primary goals are to: